 East and West

 ‘It was done initially as a test to see if it was viable and to play games.
-A few friends from university were then added, and started using it to collaborate on their 3rd year Computer Science project.
+A few friends from university were then added, and started using it to collaborate on our 3rd year Computer Science project.
 It started with some 2nd hand 24dBi 2.4Ghz Grids and Orinoco Wavelan PCMCIA Cards + PCI-PCMCIA Adapters.
 This was capable of 11mbit/s (as it was only 802.11b equipment).
 The next hardware experiment involved upgrading the Radios to some Gigabyte APs, which we interconnected using WDS.
 This gave us the ability to use 802.11g, and theoretically 54mbit/s.
 We soon learned that actual throughput is only about 22mbit/s, and using WDS halved this.
 When the OpenWRT project started, we jumped on board.
 And with the help of Roelf Diedricks (RoDent), we got some Linksys WRT54G’s and moved the network to OpenWRT.
 After being offered tower space on an Amateur radio mast on Dawnview hill, the first Jawug Highsite came online.
 This network gradually grew into the WickedEast network.

 Linking East and West

-Back in mid 2006, the two largest sub-networks of this segmented network, decided to connect, and join (The Weltevreden Park area in Roodepoort – home to the “Wild West Mesh” and the Guys in the Bedfordview / Edenvale area.
+Back in mid 2006, the two largest sub-networks of this segmented network, decided to connect, and join (The Weltevreden Park area in Roodepoort – home to the “Wild West Mesh” and the WNet Guys in the Bedfordview / Edenvale area.

 We searched high and higher for a suitable spot in the middle, and were finally able to get some kit installed on Northcliff Ridge which had LOS (Line of Sight) to both Weltevreden Park, and Bedfordview.